life of zebras in lake mburo

 Below are some of the interesting facts about Zebras:

-Zebras are very peaceful animals and indeed are quiet most of the times, but they have a range of different noises they make that are similar to those horses make and other are unique to them alone.
+Zebras are very peaceful animals and indeed are quiet most of the time, but they have a range of different noises they make that are similar to those horses make, and others are unique to them alone.
 They use these for communication, alerts and so on.

 Zebras are very speedy animals.
 While galloping in the plains, they can run up to a speed of 65 kph.
-With such a speed it’s quite easy for them to outrun predators.
+With such speed, it’s quite easy for them to outrun predators.

-The white stripes do reflect off sunshine heat whereas the black stripes do absorb in some heat.
+The white stripes do reflect off the sunshine heat, whereas the black stripes do absorb some heat.
 This means they don’t absorb so much heat in them compared to other animals.

 ZebrasDo you know what a group of Zebras is called?

 It’s called a Dazzle.
-Can also be called a herd or a Zeal of Zebras.
+It can also be called a herd or a Zeal of Zebras.

-Just like horses do, Zebras sleep while standing and this does happen in safety of their fellows.
+Just like horses do, Zebras sleep while standing, and this does happen in the safety of their fellows.

 Zebras are very social animals.

-They love and protect themselves so as to remain in a Zeal.
-Once a member is attacked by a predator, they can encircle the predator so as to save their member.
+They love and protect themselves to remain in a Zeal.
+Once a member is attacked by a predator, they can encircle the predator to save their member.

-A Female Zebra matures faster than the Male do.
-A female may give birth to its first foal at the age of 3.
+A Female Zebra matures faster than a Male does.
+A female may give birth to her first foal at the age of 3.
 Males are not able to breed till they are 4 or 5 years old.

 In most cases, a Female will give birth to a single foal.

-Shortly after birth, a foal will be able to walk and and run around.
+Shortly after birth, a foal will be able to walk and run around.
 Just like horses are.
-Baby Zebra will come white and brown at birth and as it keeps growing it begins turning to white and black.
+Baby Zebra will come white and brown at birth, and as it keeps growing, it begins turning to white and black.

 Contact Us Today